Why do I play 7 string bass

 Prices are dropping (You can get one from Harley Benton and it's only $569 without VAT, for example), and the creative return is massive.
 Think of it as an investment in your musical growth.

-At first glance, a 7-string bass looks intimidating.
-But in many ways, it’s actually easier and more efficient, especially for players who think in terms of range, harmony, or composition.
+At first glance, a 6/7-string bass looks intimidating.
+But in many ways, They're actually easier and more efficient, especially for players who think in terms of range, harmony, or composition.

 A standard 4-string bass with 24 frets, gives you 3 octaves and a minor third, roughly the same range as a flute.

-In contrast, a 7-string bass offers 5 octaves and a tritone across the fretboard.
+In contrast, a 7-string bass offers 5 octaves and a tritone across the fretboard, only 1 octave and a major seventh away from the range of a piano.

 That extended range means you can reach both higher and lower notes without shifting positions as much, making it much easier to play fast passages, complex voicings, and layered lines with greater efficiency and control.